PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/preloading.md

 ## Shipped preloaders

-At the moment, we have 3 generic preloaders built into the snapshotter template.
+Currently, the snapshotter template includes three generic preloaders:

-* [Block details](https://github.com/Powerloom/pooler/blob/33f838a2fd7a1ad335f5d0ab00c6fb5828821282/snapshotter/utils/preloaders/block_details/preloader.py) - prefetches block details for all blocks in an epoch and caches it in redis
+* [Block details](https://github.com/Powerloom/pooler/blob/33f838a2fd7a1ad335f5d0ab00c6fb5828821282/snapshotter/utils/preloaders/block_details/preloader.py) -  Prefetches block details for all blocks in an epoch and caches them in Redis.
-* [Eth Price](https://github.com/Powerloom/pooler/blob/feat/single_snapshotter/snapshotter/utils/preloaders/eth_price/preloader.py) - prefetches ETH price for blocks in an epoch and caches it in redis
+* [Eth Price](https://github.com/Powerloom/pooler/blob/feat/single_snapshotter/snapshotter/utils/preloaders/eth_price/preloader.py) - Prefetches ETH price for blocks in an epoch and caches it in Redis.
-* [Transaction receipts](https://github.com/Powerloom/pooler/blob/feat/single_snapshotter/snapshotter/utils/preloaders/tx_receipts/preloader.py) - prefetches all transaction details present in each epoch and caches the data in Redis.
-Since fetching all block transactions is a lot of work, it utilizes the delegated workers architecture to parallelize and fetch data in a fast and reliable way
+* [Transaction receipts](https://github.com/Powerloom/pooler/blob/feat/single_snapshotter/snapshotter/utils/preloaders/tx_receipts/preloader.py) - Prefetches all transaction details present in each epoch and caches the data in Redis.
+Since fetching all block transactions is a substantial workload, it utilizes the delegated workers architecture to parallelize and fetch data quickly and reliably.